-Your marketing budget is the biggest indicator of where your strategy is going, because whatever you spend your budget on, is ultimately where marketing will be heading.
+Your marketing budget is the biggest indicator of where your strategy is going.
+Whatever you spend your budget on is ultimately where marketing will be heading.
 This is why effectively allocating your budget is vital for seeing growth within your department, and your organization that is aligned to your strategy.
-Now the big question is, how do you go about doing this?
+Now, the big question is, how do you go about doing this?

 With so many areas to invest in and different factors to take into consideration, effectively allocating your budget can sometimes feel like a juggling act.
-Every organization has differing goals and priorities, be it brand awareness, generating qualified leads or sales, and these goals can be achieved via multiple options.
-All these factors contribute to different results, meaning that there’s no set formula to a winning budget.
-However, by following these 5 steps you can start getting the most out of your marketing budget.
+Every organization has differing goals and priorities, be it brand awareness or generating qualified leads or sales, and these goals can be achieved via multiple options.
+All of these factors contribute to different results, meaning that there’s no set formula to a winning budget.
+However, by following these five steps, you can start getting the most out of your marketing budget.

 - What are your goals?
 And what are you expecting to achieve?